-Flu Prevention and Influenza Vaccine Information
+Flu Prevention and Vaccine

 - Cover your nose and mouth with a tissue when you cough or sneeze.

 - Wash your hands often with soap and water, if available.
 If not use an alcohol-based hand rub.

 - Avoid touching your eyes, nose and mouth.
 Germs spread this way.

 - Clean and disinfect surfaces and objects that may be contaminated with germs like flu.